Single Tooth Dental Implant

 A single tooth implant is an ideal long term solution when you have your adjacent teeth because the implant crown is not connected to any other teeth.
 The dental implant is placed between two natural teeth and is allowed to osseointegrate for 3-6 months depending on the dental implant site.
 Sometimes a bone grafting procedure is needed to help place the implant in the optimal position.

-There are several types of single implant procedures:
+There are several types of single Tooth Dental implant procedures:

 Extraction and Bone Graft with Delayed Dental Implant Placement.